Free life insurance quotes in minutes

 Life insurance options for dependents with a disability

 If you care for an adult with disabilities who needs lifelong financial support, you’ll have the same options listed above, including term life insurance and permanent life insurance.
-However, in this case you would be the insured and the death benefit would provide financial security for your disabled dependent if you pass away.
+However, in this case you would be the insured person on the policy, and the death benefit would provide financial security for your disabled dependent if you pass away.

 As long as your loved one is able to manage their own finances, you can name them as a beneficiary.
 If they’re unable to do so, you can name a supplemental needs trust (also referred to as a special needs trust) as your beneficiary.